 The management module provides on-board decision-making regarding which algorithms shall be active at the current time.
-For example, consider the handoff between far-range optical navigation (supported by AOT) and close-range optical navigation (supported by SPN).
-Navigation in the mid-range region must remain robust, even when both algorithms are operating on semi-resolved images in non-optimal conditions (see Figure 1).
+As an example, consider the handoff between far-range optical navigation (supported by AOT) and close-range optical navigation (supported by SPN).
+Navigation in the mid-range region must remain robust, even when both algorithms are operating on semi-resolved images (see Figure 1) in non-optimal conditions .
 Similarly, multiple control solvers may be suitable for a specific guidance problem and the system must choose which to apply.
-The management logic is outlined below.
+Management logic is outlined below.